 - 1st behavioral data: The first row of the CSV file contains data.

 Write mode The mode that is used to write the data in the CSV format to the destination table.
 Valid values:

 - By default, the check box is cleared.
 If an error occurs, DMS stops executing SQL statements and sends an error message.

 - If you select the check box, DMS skips errors and continues to execute SQL statements.

 SQL Statements for Rollback

 - Optional.
 Valid values: Text: the SQL statements for rolling back the data import operation.
 Enter the SQL statements in the field.

 - Attachment: the file that contains the SQL statements for rolling back the data import operation.
 You can upload a TXT file or an SQL script.
 The file can be up to 15 MB in size.

+the issue and submit the ticket again.
 Note If the uploaded file is an SQL script, DMS prechecks the SQL statements in the uploaded file.
 If the uploaded file is a CSV file, DMS generates

 INSERTstatements based on the uploaded file.